OldManUmby/Sundered-Shadows/Manuscript/02 Characters/01 Features/01 Features.md

 ### Ability Modifiers

 The normal range for characters is between 3 and 18.
-There are times when a score could drop below 3 or rise above 18.
-Should a score drop to 0 (zero), the character becomes incapacitated until the score rises to 1 or more; for more information, see [[Incapacitation]].
+Sometimes, a score could drop below 3 or rise above 18.
+If a score drops to 0 (zero), the character becomes incapacitated until the score rises to 1 or more; see `Incapacitation` for more information.
 A score of 20 is the highest possible score for a mortal character.
-Should a score rise above 20 permanently, the character becomes renowned; for more information, see [[Renowned]].
+Should a score rise above 20 permanently, the character becomes renowned; see `Renowned` for more information.

 :: Table - Ability Modifiers